hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway_connection.html.markdown

 * `enable_bgp` - (Optional) If `true`, BGP (Border Gateway Protocol) is enabled for this connection.
 Defaults to `false`.

+* `express_route_gateway_bypass` - (Optional) If `true`, data packets will bypass ExpressRoute Gateway for data forwarding This is only valid for ExpressRoute connections.

 * `use_policy_based_traffic_selectors` - (Optional) If `true`, policy-based traffic
     selectors are enabled for this connection.
 Enabling policy-based traffic selectors requires an `ipsec_policy` block.
 Defaults to `false`.